 query_rewriteIf enabled, the user’s query is rewritten using the context of the conversation to support multi-turn interactions.
 This setting is enabled by default.

 citations_shownSet this under citations.
-This controls the maximum number of citations shown to the user in a knowledge-based response.
+Use the citations_shown parameter to control how many citations appear during the interaction.
+Set a specific number to define the maximum citations displayed.
+Use 0 to hide all citations, or -1 to show every available citation.
 If not set, the default is -1, which means all available citations will be displayed

 spec_version: v1